RPBTwisted/AIDB-Part-C/README.md

 The application will boot up and make itself available on port 8080.

 The application requires a MySQL database named spring_guestbook to exist with a username of "username" and a password of "password".

-You can change the database name, IP address, username and password by editing the application.properties file.
+This assignment is submitted as a part of AIDB for Leeds Beckett University.
+It is essentially just the demo imported into Intellij as a part of the first task.
+Ideally, more would be done although time and work prevented this unfortunately.